MarkThackham/MarkThackham.github.io/Portfolio/machine-learning/machine-learning-sarimax-gdp.md

 ### Exploratory Data Analysis

 #### Features
-The response is GDP and we want a predictive timeseries model.
-SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous variables) is a time-series model that extends ARIMA (AutoRegressive Integrated Moving Average) by allowing seasonal patterns and by incorporating external predictors (exogenous variables) that influence the target series.
+The response is GDP and we want a predictive time series model.
+SARIMAX (Seasonal AutoRegressive Integrated Moving Average with eXogenous variables) is a time series model that extends ARIMA (AutoRegressive Integrated Moving Average) by allowing seasonal patterns and by incorporating external predictors (exogenous variables) that influence the target series.
 It models both the internal dynamics of the series (AR, I, MA, seasonal terms) and the effect of outside factors to improve forecasting accuracy.

-The avaliable data spans 1971Q1 to 2025Q2, with GDP and UnempRate plotted below.
+The available data spans 1971Q1 to 2025Q2, with GDP and UnempRate plotted below.
 <div style="display: flex; justify-content: center; align-items: flex-start;">
   <figure style="text-align: center; margin: 0;">
     <img src="https://raw.githubusercontent.com/MarkThackham/MarkThackham.github.io/main/Portfolio/machine-learning/sarimax-gdp/sarimax_gdp-growth.png"